Powerlvl/powerlevel/README.md

 Run `ng serve` to start webserver for development

 ## Build And Publish
-Run `npm run publish` to build production dist and push the new dist to gh-pages
+Run `npm run publish` to build production dist and push the new dist to gh-pages.
+This might reset 'custom-domain' in Settings.